canada-ca/design-system/style-guide/update-history.md

         <li>Resources section updated</li>
       </ul>
 </ul>
-  <li>Added a subsection, “Accessibility considerations”, under 7.2 Write descriptive links to: clarify how and when to add additional information inside hyperlinks.
-This new section integrates the content from section 7.4, which is no longer necessary.</li>
+  <li>Added a subsection, Accessibility considerations, under 7.2 Write descriptive links to clarify how and when to add additional information inside hyperlinks.
+This new section integrates the content from section 7.4 Linking to non-government content.</li>
   <li>Added quick reference links to help users find information related to abbreviations.
 This includes:
     <ul>
       <li>how to abbreviate, punctuate and format titles, degrees and distinctions with personal names (eg. PhD, Ph.D.
-Dr.).</li>
+Dr.)</li>
       <li>styles of address and honorific titles</li>
     </ul>
   </li>